sagi21805/LearnixOS-Book/src/Introduction.md

 03. Important cpu modes and instructions

-04. Paging, writing out own _malloc_
+04. Paging, writing our own _malloc_

 05. Utilizing the Interrupt Descriptor Table